 The “Not So Little” Little Things that Lead to Divorce

-In a recent article for Romper, Z Family Law founder Christy Zlatkus, Esquire shared her take on five factors that break up marriages.
+In a recent article about divorce for Romper, Z Family Law founder Christy Zlatkus, Esquire shared her take on five factors that break up marriages.
 In the midst of our buzzing with excitement about being featured in one of our favorite media outlets (squeeeee!) we started brainstorming the “not so little” things that land people in our office filling out divorce complaints.

 Spouses often write these off as “no big deal” behaviors, but in reality, the day-to-day habits that undergird marriages can lead to the same outcome as a more obvious breakup catalyst like infidelity.
 Here are the top-ten ‘not so little’ habits we’ve noticed that land people in our office, and eventually in front of a judge who declares the marriage kaput:

 1. Not prioritizing time together: It’s a cliche breakup cause for a reason.
 Make time for your spouse, or someone else will.

 2. Treating your spouse like a child: Yes, we all have moments where, for the love of all that is holy, we just can’t fathom why he left the dishes in the sink when we spent the morning cleaning the kitchen, but watch your tone when you’re expressing your frustration.
 Adults want— and deserve— to be treated as such.

 3. Not listening: Are you just hearing them, or really paying attention and engaging with your spouse when they talk to you?
 “Little” details about their day, their schedule, their goals, their wants— the little things make up the bulk of who we are.
 Pay attention, and make your spouse feel valued.
 If it’s important to them, it should be important to you!

 4. Talking to them with contempt: You didn’t fall in love with a moron, so don’t treat your spouse like one now that you’re hitched.
 Being belittled is a great reason to walk away from a marriage.